 About Prostate Cancer

-In 2013, there will be approximately 238,590 new cases of Prostate Cancer (PCa) diagnosed and 29,720 deaths in the United States, according to the American Cancer Society.
+In 2017, there will be approximately 161,360 new cases of Prostate Cancer (PCa) diagnosed and 26,730 deaths in the United States, according to the American Cancer Society.
 Mortality from PCa can be attributed to its metastasis to bone.
-For metastatic PCa, androgen deprivation therapy (ADT) is the initial treatment of choice and results in regression of the disease.
+For metastatic PCa, androgen deprivation therapy (ADT) is the initial treatment of choice and results in disease regression.
 However, ADT is not curative: the cancer invariably relapses and progresses to castrate-resistant PCa (CRPC).
+CRPC is often treated with secondary hormone therapies that block the production of androgens or their ability to interact with androgen receptor (AR) and subsequent AR activation.
 Despite recent FDA approval of chemotherapeutic and immunomodulatory agents, CRPC is incurable and most patients with CRPC will die.

 The interaction between AR and these coactivators is critical for AR signaling and we endeavor to understand the molecular basis of these interactions and their functional import.
 We characterized the interaction between AR and a coactivator PELP1 and showed that this interaction could couple AR signaling with the activation of other steroid receptors.
 This novel mechanism of steroid receptor cross-talk has been validated in other systems and may represent an important resistance mechanism in prostate cancer.
 Current work focuses on potential targeting of this steroid receptor cross-talk in prostate cancer.
 We are also evaluating the importance of the interaction between AR and other critical coactivators in prostate cancer, including FoxA1, src, hsp27 and hsp90 in AR signaling in CRPC.